-(3) If students proposing to attempt the BSc BE pattern include additional Computer Science, viz 6.641, or Applied Mathematics in their Year 2 Electrical Engineering program they open up a wider choice of subjects in their Science Year 3.
+(3) If students proposing to attempt the BSc BE pattern include additional Computer Science, viz 6.641, or Applied Mathematics or Physics in their Year 2 Electrical Engineering program they open up a wider choice of subjects in their Science Year 3.
 Any subject omitted may be required to be taken in the student's Year 3 of Electrical Engineering.

-(4) The normal Year 4 of the BE degree program includes 6 units of Electrical Engineering IV.
-Students may substitute for one of these units, a subject of suitable level and difficulty from an area outside the School of Electrical Engineering.
+(4) The normal Year 4 of the BE degree program includes 5 units (6 units in 1981) of Electrical Engineering IV.
+Students may substitute for one of these units, a subject of suitable level and difficulty from an area outside the School of Electrical Engineering and Computer Science.

-(5) Students proposing to major in Computer Science in the BE program may substitute appropriate Science units in Year 3 (for one technical elective and 6.0315), and in Year 4 (for some professional electives).
+(5) Students proposing to major in Computer Science in the BE program may substitute appropriate Computer Science units in Year 4 (for some professional electives).